ze-e/youtube_spfy/README.md

 # youtube_spfy
-Create a spotify playlist from a youtube playlist
+Create a Spotify playlist from a youtube playlist

 CONFIGURING YOUTUBE_SPFY